owainkenwayucl/tt-tutorial/practical/five/exercise/README.md

 Failure on the device, 65536 fails with 65536 elements
 ```

-As you can see a little bit like practical four, the host (and device) code builds, but when it launches it is not undertaking the required calculations properly.
+As you can see, similarly to practical four, the host (and device) code builds, but when it launches it is not undertaking the required calculations properly.
 This is because the compute side of things, whilst it handles the CBs properly, requires you to add code to drive the vector unit (SFPU).

 ## Device side